 Many emerging tech companies use Python web frameworks such as Django and Flask to power high-performing web apps.

-Python is a general-purpose language with high popularity ratings amongst developer communities, mostly because of its ease of use.
+Python is a general-purpose language with high popularity ratings amongst developer communities, primarily because of its ease of use.
 Nowadays, a Senior Python developer is a highly coveted professional.
-Here at Trio, you will find more content about Python.

 3. Ruby